Boris Pash: Post war

 In retirement, Pash published The Alsos Mission, a book recounting his wartime experiences in Europe, in 1980.
+The year 1981 saw the court hearings on the internment of the Japanese-Americans.
+Pash was one of the few officers alive to be brought to testify.
+Grilled hard by the judge, Pash did not relent and maintained that the unlawful actions against the American citizens needed to be assessed in the context of the 1940s, rather than in hindsight.
 He was inducted into the Military Intelligence Hall of Fame in 1988.
 His decorations included the Army Distinguished Service Medal, the Legion of Merit, the Order of the British Empire and the Order of St. George.

-He visited Russia after the August Putsch for the first time since he left the country with the remains of Wrangel's Fleet in 1920, being one of the few White Russian veterans to live to see the end of Communist Party rule in Russia.
+He was one of the few White Russian veterans to live to see the end of Communist Party rule in Russia.
 Pash died on 11 May 1995 in Greenbrae, California at the age of 94, and was buried in the Serbian Cemetery in Colma, California.
 He was survived by his wife Gladys and son Edgar.
-His papers are in the Hoover Institute at Stanford University.
+His papers are in the Hoover Institution at Stanford University.

+In popular culture

+Pash was played by Casey Affleck in Christopher Nolan's 2023 film Oppenheimer.